tanya-saini/IPL_Dashboard/README.md

 # IPL Dashboard

 ## 📌 Project Overview
-This project presents an **IPL (Indian Premier League) Data Analysis Dashboard** built to analyze **season-wise and player-wise performance** of teams, batters, and bowlers.
+This project presents an **IPL (Indian Premier League) Dashboard** built to analyze **season-wise and player-wise performance** of teams, batters, and bowlers.
 The dashboard provides interactive visualizations that help uncover patterns, trends, and key insights from IPL match data across multiple seasons.

 The goal of this project is to **transform raw cricket data into meaningful insights** that support performance evaluation, strategy planning, and decision-making.